nick-oconnor/blinkt-k8s-controller/README.md

 ## How It Works ##

 This controller is designed to be deployed as a [DaemonSet](https://kubernetes.io/docs/admin/daemons/) to control Blinkt devices connected to Raspberry Pi Kubernetes worker nodes.
 Once deployed, every Pod with a label of `blinkt: show` that lands on a node will cause an LED indicator on that node's Blinkt to turn on (only the first 8 Pods can be displayed).
 As new Pods get created or deleted the light display will adjust accordingly.
 The color of the indicator can be customized by editing the `COLOR` environment variable in the included sample deployment file.
-Optionally, each Pod can define it's own color by having the label `blinktColor` with an Hex (CSS-like) color value (without the hash `#` sign).
+Optionally, each Pod can define it's own color by having the label `blinktColor: "FF0000"` (an Hex, CSS-like color value without the hash `#` sign).

 ## Acknowledgements ##